wentam/bottom-bracket/notes/misc.md

         * What about IR-level bignums?
 Language designers can choose not to compile into them.
             * I like the idea of my high-level language having a natively supported bignum type.
         * Probably implement through an "integer reduction" pass, IR-to-IR.
+* desirable features in high-level lang:
+    * named parameters (IIRC CL was good at this)
+    * multiple return values - ideally access by name.
+    * multiple dispatched objectss like CLOS - but with fast static dispatch, not dynamic
+    * auto-generated accessor methods like CL
+* My thoughts on procedural vs declarative languages
+    * One is not more fundamental than the other.
+The fact the logic = truth and truth is stateless is an arbitrary human invention.
+    * Declarative languages are better at modeling inherently declarative problems.
+If the problem is "define how this system is configured", nix wins.
+    * Procedural languages are better for modeling everything else.
+    * We're using bottom-up abstraction upon procedural CPUs, thus a procedural language will probably form first.
+    * We naturally think procedurally and this makes it a natural choice for general purpose computing
+    * As a point of evidence that one regime is not inherently better, the empirical process of evolution produced the human brain which applies both ideas - procedural and declarative components.
+    * Machine learning is better at solving declarative problems.
+* Modeling abstractions vs problem space
+    * A problem is a dot.
+    * An abstraction is a line, usually horizontal
+    * Create a chart where the X axis is the problem space and Y axis is abstraction level.
+    * Machine language would be a very wide box but short box: it covers basically all problems, but is a very low level of abstraction.
+    * Common lisp would be a narrower and very high up line.
+* My thoughts on string formation (interpolation etc)
+    * When writing a value stored in a variable into a string, we need to know not just the type of the variable, but the output format that we desire.
+An integer could be written in base 10, 2, 16.
+We might want it padded to certain width etc.
+        * Most languages with string interpolation simply make a best-guess assumption without configurability.
+This is wrong.
+    * printf and CL (format) does not make these assumptions for the user.
+This is correct.
+    * It may be possible to have string interpolation that also has you define the expansion format: "count: ~id( x + y )" or "memory address :~ix( x + y )"
+    * If there is string interpolation, we should allow for arbitrary expressions.
+    * There's nothing that says you need one or the other - templating or interpolation: (format "my num: ~id(x + y) my other num: ~d" z).
+Why not both?
+    * String interpolation can apply to more just format/printf like function calls - and can be more general-purpose.
+This is desirable.
+    * arrp uses \ as an escape character for byte strings at a low level.
+Because string interpolation would be a runtime task, we probably need a different escape character for runtime.
+Maybe '~' to remain lisp-consistent.
+        * Maybe even 3: \ for build-time/arrp-time, ~ for macros like 'format', % for interpolation with every string.
+            * This might be confusing or annoying to manage to have 3 diff escapes.
+2 is already atypical.
+                * ~i could mean interpolate instead to help manage this
+* Minecraft command block compilation target would be fun and probably popular
+* mindustry computer compilation target?
+* we probably want a webassembly implementation of arrp itself, so you can play with arrp in a web browser
+* (with-templates) - a macro that allows you to define things like 'with', but the things you define can accept parameters to be used as part of the expansion like C macros.
+    * You could argue these are basically "declarative macros"
+    * could maybe just be the normal behavior of 'with', since this could fill both roles.
+    * Once you reach a high level of abstraction where the language can behave in a more declarative way, with-macros fills both roles.
+Thus, with-macros feels more "fundamental". with-templates would just be a bootstrapping convienience.
+        * Because of this, I don't think with-templates should be a builtin.
+We should try to keep things simple
+* 'with' could also fill the role of with-macros, you just need to tag an entry as a macro
+    * Doing it this way would let you distinguish general build-time functions vs macros more easily when reading code, as when you end up with tall code you lose the context of the 'with-macros' call.
+* should 'with' even be builtin?
+    * It's not really fundamental like macros are - you can build it with macros (it's just a builtin macro)
+    * It's useful for bootstrapping a language
+        * I lean 'yes' for this reason.
+While I want to keep things as minimal as possible, we need *some* bootstrapping ergonomics.
+* We need to expose builtins for both pushing/popping macros and stuff w/ kv_stack.
+    * This means we need macros to expose the global macro stack addressess
+* We should prove we can re-implement all builtin macros in the language by simply doing so.
+There aren't that many.
+    * Will help us find holes - will probably find things we forgot to expose like builtin functions or arrp-side state that we need.
+        * Fundamentally, arrp-side state is the only stuff you should need, though because some of the internal data structures are implementation-defined in terms of memory layout and such, some functions are practically required for portability.
+* for our high-level lang, it would be cool if you could enter a 'pure' declarative subset of the language just by going (pure {stuff})